 Many (30 to 90%) of people with MEN type 1 also develop tumors of the hormone-producing cells (islet cells) of the pancreas (also called pancreatic neuroendocrine tumors Overview of Pancreatic Endocrine Tumors The pancreas is an organ located in the upper part of the abdomen.
 It produces digestive juices that are secreted into the digestive tract.
 The pancreas also produces insulin, which helps control... read more ).

 More than half of islet cell tumors produce excessive gastrin, which stimulates the stomach to overproduce acid.
 People with tumors that produce gastrin generally develop peptic ulcers Peptic Ulcer Disease A peptic ulcer is a round or oval sore where the lining of the stomach or duodenum has been eaten away by stomach acid and digestive juices.
-Peptic ulcers can result from Helicobacter pylori... read more that often bleed, develop holes (perforate), and leak stomach contents into the abdomen, or block the stomach.
+Peptic ulcers can result from infection with Helicobacter... read more that often bleed, develop holes (perforate), and leak stomach contents into the abdomen, or block the stomach.
 The high acid levels commonly interfere with the activity of enzymes from the pancreas, resulting in diarrhea and fatty, smelly stools (steatorrhea).
 Some of these tumors produce high levels of insulin and, consequently, very low levels of sugar in the blood (hypoglycemia Hypoglycemia Hypoglycemia is abnormally low levels of sugar (glucose) in the blood.
 Hypoglycemia is most often caused by medications taken to control diabetes.
 Much less common causes of hypoglycemia include... read more ), especially if the person has not eaten for several hours.
 The remaining islet cell tumors may produce other hormones, such as vasoactive intestinal polypeptide, which can cause severe diarrhea and lead to dehydration Dehydration Dehydration is a deficiency of water in the body.
 Vomiting, diarrhea, excessive sweating, burns, kidney failure, and use of diuretics may cause dehydration.
 People feel thirsty, and as dehydration... read more .
 Some islet cell tumors produce no hormones at all.